 You can now see the virtual locations, and can apply them to the scenario.

 Note: Once you add a virtual location, you have modified the .lrs file; make a backup of the file if you want to keep the original,

 For very large tests, the report generation time may be slow.

 - If the Network Virtualization service is restarted during a scenario run, the network virtualization may fail.
 Check the service and restart the scenario run.
-For Network Virtualization specific limitations and system requirements, see the Network Virtualization for Performance Testing Help Center (select the relevant version), or the NV documentation that is available in the Start menu.
+For Network Virtualization specific limitations and system requirements, see the Network Virtualization for LoadRunner and Performance Center Help (select the relevant version).

 - Monitoring over a firewall is not supported for scenarios with network virtualization.

 If WinInet replay is enabled in the runtime settings for a Web Vuser (Replay > Runtime Settings > Internet Protocol > Preferences > Advanced), you must run the Vuser in per Load Generator mode when using Network Virtualization—running in per Group mode will cause the script to fail.

 - Network Virtualization integration does not comply with all of the accepted Internationalization (I18N) conventions.